Focal points for women

 UN Women holds regular meetings with the network of focal points; provides guidance and updates on General Assembly mandates, organizational policies and emerging issues; and facilitates networking opportunities.

-Eighteen other UN entities also deploy gender focal points to support the advancement of women within their organizations.
-The UN System-wide Action Plan on Gender Equality and the Empowerment of Women (UN-SWAP) requires entities to designate focal points at the P4 level or above, with written terms of reference and at least 20 per cent of their time allocated to focal point functions.
-All UN entities should eventually implement this mechanism; UN Women plans to expand the network of focal points to include all entities.
+The UN-SWAP is an accountability framework for gender mainstreaming, and the attainment of gender parity constitutes one of the performance indicators.
+Following the mandate given in ECOSOC Resolution 2004/4—requesting all entities of the United Nations system to enhance the effectiveness of gender specialist resources and gender focal points by ensuring adequate training, and access to information and to adequate and stable resources—the UN System-wide Action Plan on Gender Equality and the Empowerment of Women (UN-SWAP) requires entities to designate focal points at the P4 level or equivalent or above, with written terms of reference and at least 20 per cent of their time allocated to focal point functions.